 8. Click on the PM/Work Templates tab of the Work Order to see the associated Oil Change PM-A.

-- 9. To close the Work Order: - You must first enter an Odometer reading for the Fleet Asset. - Enter Odometer Reading in the Odometer Field.
-For this example, enter 56,025.

-Go to the Asset tab for the work order and open the Work Order Assets Form.
+- 9. To close the Work Order: - You must first enter an Odometer reading for the Fleet Asset. - o Go to the Asset tab for the work order and open the Work Order Assets Form.